dalkiranrengin/Rengin_GoogleAnalytics/README.md

 There are 3 bike types in the dataset:
 ![image](https://github.com/user-attachments/assets/f17a5435-2eda-401e-8c3c-c038a6e11e79)

-7) The "started_at" and "ended_at" columns display the start and end times of trips in the format YYYY-MM-DD hh:mm UTC.
-A new column, "ride_length", can be created to calculate the total trip duration.
+7) The **"started_at"** and **"ended_at"** columns display the start and end times of trips in the format YYYY-MM-DD hh:mm UTC.
+A new column, **"ride_length"**, can be created to calculate the total trip duration.
 There are 898 trips with durations exceeding one day and 20,954 trips with durations of less than one minute or with end times earlier than start times; these should be removed.

 # Data Cleaning
 Query: